Brideau/whackdata/_posts/2014-07-24-harvesting-out-cities-land-for-dollars.md

 This was interesting (and there's a ton more I could have gone into here), but I also wanted to see if I could take it a step further.
 Since I had data from 2011-2014, I wanted to see if I could spot any clusters of neighbourhoods that were increasing or decreasing in value.
 This processes often take well over 4 years, however, but it was worth a try.

 Taking the same approach as above, I calculated the change in tax revenue per hectare between 2011 and 2014, took the median amount, and compared all the values to that amount.
 Once again, I also group them into 10 buckets.
+Note that the number below isn't the % change in tax for a property, but how much a given property changed compared to on average how all the other properties changed.
+So, if you pay $2000/ha more this year than you did 4 years ago, but everyone else does as well, your increase would be 0% more than the average.

-*Percent More / Less Tax Revenue Generated per Hectare Than Median*
+*Percent Difference Tax Change per Hectare Compared to Median*
 ![Fredericton Property Tax Legend](http://i.imgur.com/zUHvTpfl.png)

+_Median Change in Tax/ha: $1837_

 <iframe width='100%' height='500px' frameBorder='0' src='https://a.tiles.mapbox.com/v4/brideau.j25okpi0/attribution,zoompan,zoomwheel,geocoder.html?access_token=pk.eyJ1IjoiYnJpZGVhdSIsImEiOiJIazVVNG1FIn0.MTzqTSVYYBaTXC885WRF1Q'></iframe>